skellis46/slipbox/literature notes/Perez-Pena et al - Mindfulness-Based Interventions and Body Awareness.md

 _previous note:_

 Study on efficacy of a mindfulness programme on body awareness.
-This is because body awareness is because: "One of the theorized working mechanisms by which MBIs exert their positive effects is by improving body awareness." [@perez-pena-2022-mindfulnessbased p.1]
+"One of the theorized working mechanisms by which MBIs exert their positive effects is by improving body awareness." [@perez-pena-2022-mindfulnessbased p.1]

 Excellent overview of literature on body awareness, interoception and proprioception.